 Blackwell Unbound also introduces real world writer Joseph Mitchell who plays an important part in the third game.

 The game takes places several months after the first, Rosangela has gotten used to her abilities to some degree, and begins to understand what she is capable of doing.
 By the end she sets up a Medium detective agency much to Joey's chagrin.

-The series uses New York as a backdrop as well as some iconic landmarks - Roosevelt Island Lighthouse, Minnetta Tavern, Brooklyn Bridge, Central Park and others, have been recreated in game.
-An important influence was the crime and mystery writer Lawrence Block, who uses New York City as the setting.
+The series uses New York as a backdrop as well as some iconic landmarks; Roosevelt Island Lighthouse, Minnetta Tavern, Brooklyn Bridge, Central Park and others, have been recreated in game from reference photos, some taken by Gilbert himself.
+An important influence was the crime and mystery writer Lawrence Block, who's works had used New York City as the backdrop.

 David Gilbert has said that the Gabriel Knight series influenced the Blackwell series greatly, in the concept of merging real historical events with speculative supernatural conspiracies.

-Eccentric New Yorker, writer and drunkard Joe Gould also appears in Blackwell Convergence.
-Joeseph Mitchell was a friend of Gould's had wrote articles at the New Yorker and a book titled; Joe Gould's Secret (1965).
+Eccentric New Yorker, writer and famous drunkard, Joe Gould also appears in Blackwell Convergence.
+Joeseph Mitchell was a friend of Gould - Mitchell had wrote articles at the New York Times and a book titled; Joe Gould's Secret (1965).